 What is a Quitclaim Deed?

 One of the main types of deeds in California is called a quitclaim deed.
 What is a quitclaim deed?
-A quitclaim deed provides a way to transfer your interest in that property to your trust or another person.
+It’s a way to transfer your interest in that property to your trust or another person without a traditional sale.

 A deed is a legal instrument that transfers legal title of real estate, often from one person to another.
 A quitclaim deed releases or transfers a person’s interest in a piece of real property, often between family members.